Pypy233/Library-Info-App/README.md

 - Why we use **strategy pattern** ?

-**strategy pattern**  is an object behavioral pattern, mainly for a set of algorithms, each of which is encapsulated into a separate class with a common interface, so that they can be replaced with each other. **strategy pattern** allows the algorithm to change without affecting the client.
+**Strategy pattern**  is an object behavioral pattern, mainly for a set of algorithms, each of which is encapsulated into a separate class with a common interface, so that they can be replaced with each other. **strategy pattern** allows the algorithm to change without affecting the client.
 In general, **strategy pattern** is useful when an application needs to implement a particular service or function, and the program has multiple implementations.
 According to the requirement, document formats reading is a part of a class that changes frequently or may change in the future.
 It is suitable to encapsulate document formats reading into a separate class with a common interface for future extension.

 - How we use **strategy pattern**?